 Aleinu focuses on Social Justice.

-Teens in 8th grade through high school are encouraged to participate in any/all of our teen programs including youth group, madrichim, monthly youth gatherings, as well as regional USY events.
+Teens in 8th grade through high school are encouraged to participate in any/all of our teen programs including youth group, madrichim, monthly youth gatherings, as well as, local and regional USY events.
 Click here for more information.

 Berkeley-Oakland Midrasha